yandex-cloud/docs/en/_tutorials/infrastructure-management/vm-scale-scheduled.md

    - Ready-made archive

-      1. Create a directory for files:
+      1. Create a directory for files.
       1. Download the [archive](https://{{ s3-storage-host }}/doc-files/vm-scale-scheduled-terraform.zip) (2 KB).
       1. Unpack the archive to the directory.
 As a result, it should contain the `vm-scale-scheduled.tf` configuration file and the `vm-scale-scheduled-function.zip` archive with the {{ sf-name }} function code.

    - Creating files manually

-      1. Create a directory for files:
+      1. Create a directory for files.
       1. In the directory, create:

          * A configuration file named `vm-scale-scheduled.tf`: